 We exchanged a few emails and she informed me that there were other areas I could cover aside from politics.
 I expressed my interest and we will further discuss my role after the New Year.

 Even if it turns out to be something that I don’t want to do for an extended period of time, at least I can say I gave it a fair shot.

 At times it seems that writing is something that I can’t get away from.
 I’m currently in the midst of searching for new employment, or rather, trying to figure out what I want to do for the rest of my life.
 Every time I ask someone for their opinion on what I’m best suited for the answer always comes back to writing.

 This morning I got an email from a friend asking me to take a glance at two articles he’s looking to submit to a wrestling website.

 At my job, I’m often asked to review and write minutes and proofread announcements.
 Maybe writing is one of those things that I do so well that I don’t see it as anything out of the ordinary.
 Don’t get me wrong.
 I’m not being arrogant at all.
 Quite to the contrary, I’m extremely critical of my writing and always think there is room for improvement.
 Perhaps too much.

-I often hear that people run away from their true calling in life.
-A common example I see is that of a person converting to Christianity.
-Although the hand of God may be on their life at an early age, they turn away from him until reaching rock bottom (or until they are faced with some insurmountable challenge).
-Only at that moment do they realize that God is the only one that can bring them out of their situation.
-They will accept Christ into their hearts and spend the rest of their life sharing their faith with others.
+I often hear stories of how people try to run away from their true calling in life, particularly those who have been called to preach the Word of God.
+Although the hand of God may be on their life from an early age, they turn away from Him at every turn until reaching rock bottom.
+Only at that moment do they realize that God is the only one who can bring them out of their situation.
+They then accept Christ into their hearts and spend the rest of their life sharing their faith with others.